opencomputeproject/HWMgmt-OCP-Profiles/RackAndPower/PowerShelfManagementSpec.md

 ## Get main circuits

 The `Circuit` resources in the `Mains` collection represents the inputs to the power shelf with associated readings.
+For the full schema definition, see the `Circuit` section of the reference guide in the [*Redfish Data Model Specification*](https://www.dmtf.org/dsp/DSP0268).

 ```
 GET /redfish/v1/PowerEquipment/PowerShelves/1/Mains/AC1